Healthdirect Free Australian health advice you can count on.

 Hyperactive-impulsive symptoms

-• blurting out an answer before a question has been finished
+• blurting out answers before the question has been finished

 What causes ADHD?

-• Early childhood trauma: Children who experience trauma in early childhood are more likely to show features consistent with ADHD, but most children with ADHD have not experienced early childhood trauma.
+• Early childhood trauma: children who experience trauma in early childhood are more likely to show features consistent with ADHD.
+Most children with ADHD have not had early childhood trauma.

 When should I see my doctor?

-There are many behavioural and developmental disorders that can cause symptoms of ADHD in young children, so it's important to have a proper assessment.
-Other reasons for children being inattentive, impulsive or hyperactive are health or emotional problems, learning difficulties or lack of sleep.
+There are many behavioural disorders that can cause symptoms of ADHD, especially in young children.
+It's important to have a proper assessment.

 How is ADHD diagnosed?

-In order to diagnose ADHD in adulthood, it needs to be established that the symptoms began in childhood.
+To diagnose ADHD in adulthood, it needs to be established that your symptoms began in childhood.

 How is ADHD treated?